pnp/blog/content/post/cli-for-microsoft-365-v3-11.md

 React and TypeScript to verify if their meet the requirements of that particular version of the SharePoint Framework.

-If you miss any required tools or use a version that doesn\'t meet the SharePoint Framework requirements, the command will give you a list of recommendation how to address these issues.
+If you miss any required tools or use a version that doesn't meet the SharePoint Framework requirements, the command will give you a list of recommendation how to address these issues.